Kappaware/kdescribe/README.md

 	  roles:
 	  - kappatools/kdescribe

-> Note `- hosts: zookeepers` at the beginning, which force ansible to grab info about the hosts in the [zookeepers] group, to be able to fulfill this info into jdctopic configuration.
+> Note `- hosts: zookeepers` at the beginning, which force ansible to grab info about the hosts in the `[zookeepers]` group, to be able to fulfill this info into jdctopic configuration.
 Of course, such a group must be defined in the inventory.
+In this case, zookeeper information will no longer be required on the command line.

 ***